Marian Turski: 2020 Auschwitz speech

 In 2020, in his speech during the ceremony of the 75th anniversary of the liberation of Auschwitz hosted on 27 January at the memorial site, he called: "Auschwitz did not fall from the sky.
 It began with small forms of persecution of Jews.
 It happened, it means it can happen anywhere.
 That is why human rights and democratic constitutions must be defended.
 The eleventh commandment is important: Don't be indifferent.
 Do not be indifferent when you see historical lies, do not be indifferent when any minority is discriminated, do not be indifferent when power violates a social contract."

-In July 2020, he wrote an open letter published by Frankfurter Allgemeine Zeitung in which he urged Facebook founder Mark Zuckerberg to remove all Holocaust denying groups, pages and posts as part of the #No Denying It campaign launched by prominent Holocaust survivors.
+In July 2020, he wrote an open letter published by Frankfurter Allgemeine Zeitung in which he urged Facebook founder Mark Zuckerberg to remove all Holocaust denying groups, pages and posts as part of the #NoDenyingIt campaign launched by prominent Holocaust survivors.